 - In the App proxy section, click Add proxy.

 Select a prefix from the Sub path prefix drop-down list.
-If you want to add a sub path as well, then enter one in the Sub path field: These settings determine which HTTP requests to Shopify are proxied to the Proxy URL that you enter in the next step.
-For example, if the Sub path prefix is
+If you want to add a sub path, then enter it in the Sub path field: These settings determine which HTTP requests to Shopify are proxied to the proxy URL entered in the next step.
+For example, if the sub path prefix is

 store-pickup, then any path in your shop after

 https://your-store.myshopify.com/apps/store-pickupis proxied to the provided proxy URL.

 Enter the URL of your proxy server in the Proxy URL field.
 This is the URL that will be proxied from the path that you entered in the previous step.

 Consider the following app proxy configuration:

 - Sub path:

 Merchants can change the sub path or sub path prefix of app proxies.
 Merchants change the sub path prefix by toggling between a set of values provided by Shopify (